vitalets/playwright-bdd/README.md

 ## Writing steps
 There are two ways of writing step definitions:
-1. Playwright-style
+1. **Playwright-style** - recommended for new projects or adding BDD to existing Playwright projects
-2. Cucumber-style
+2. **Cucumber-style** - recommended for migrating existing CucumberJS projects to Playwright runner

 ### Playwright-style
 Playwright-style allows you to write step definitions like a regular playwright tests.
-You get all benefits of [custom fixtures](https://playwright.dev/docs/test-fixtures#with-fixtures) (both test-scoped and worker-scoped).
-Recommended for setting up playwright-bdd from scratch.
+You get all benefits of [custom fixtures](https://playwright.dev/docs/test-fixtures#with-fixtures), both test-scoped and worker-scoped.

 Playwright-style highlights: